Kenny King (wrestler): Beat Down Clan; X Division Champion (2014–2015)

-Return to ROH (2015–2022)
+Ring of Honor (2015–2022, 2024)

 King made a surprise return to ROH on September 18, 2015, at All Star Extravaganza VII, reuniting with his All Night Express partner Rhett Titus in a tag team match, where they defeated the Briscoe Brothers.

 In 2016, All Night Express united with Caprice Coleman to form an alliance known as the Cabinet.
 The Cabinet overcame Jason Kincaid, Leon St. Giovanni, and Shaheem Ali in the first round of the ROH World Six-Man Tag Team Championship tournament, only to meet defeat at the hands of A. C. H., Jay White, and Kushida.
 The Cabinet was originally portrayed as something not be taken seriously, but in late 2016, the trio turned serious and renamed themselves "The Rebellion", eventually also adding Shane Taylor as a member.
 The Rebellion remained together until June 2017, when they were defeated by Search and Destroy in a match, where the losing team had to disband.
 This signaled both a singles push for King and a face turn.

 On September 22 at Death Before Dishonor XV, King defeated Kushida to win the ROH World Television Championship for the first time.
-On December 15, 2017 at Final Battle Kenny King lost the ROH Television Title in a Fatal 4 Way elimination match against Silas Young, Shane Taylor and Punishment Martinez.
+On December 15, 2017, at Final Battle Kenny King lost the ROH Television Title in a Fatal 4 Way elimination match against Silas Young, Shane Taylor and Punishment Martinez.
 However, King regained the title on February 10, 2018.
 King lost the title at Supercard of Honor XII to Silas Young in a Last Man Standing match.

 In mid 2018, King began to make a slow heel turn, starting with cheating to beat Bullet Club member Marty Scurll.
 In the following weeks, King also defeated Chase Owens and "Hangman" Adam Page with similar underhanded tactics, leading King to call himself the Bullet Club "silencer."

 In late 2019, King had joined with Rush and Dragon Lee to form the heel stable La Faccion Ingobernable (later joined by La Bestia del Ring).
 ROH was on hiatus through the better part of 2020 due to the COVID-19 pandemic, but in 2021, King and Lee would defeat The Foundation (Jay Lethal and Jonathan Gresham) to win the ROH World Tag Team Championship in a Pure Rules match that was aired on the February 27 episode of Ring of Honor Wrestling.
-This marks King's second individual reign as Tag Team Champions.
+This marked King's second reign as Tag Team Champions.

+On February 15, 2024, King returned to ROH for HonorClub where King lost to Dalton Castle.